Trust-Anchor-Group/IdApp/Content/NeuronSDK.md

 The [NeuronService](../Tag.Neuron.Xamarin/Services/INeuronService.cs) represents the live connection to a Neuron server.
 It provides event handlers for managing connected state, as well as methods to access the various services the Neuron server provides (Contract handling, Chats et.c)

-### AuthService ###
+### CryptoService ###
-The [AuthService](../Tag.Neuron.Xamarin/Services/IAuthService.cs) has methods to help with cryptographic tasks like creating a random password et.c.
+The [CryptoService](../Tag.Neuron.Xamarin/Services/ICryptoService.cs) has methods to help with cryptographic tasks like creating a random password et.c.

 ### NetworkService ###
 The [NetworkService](../Tag.Neuron.Xamarin/Services/INetworkService.cs) allows you to check for network access, and it also provides helper methods